 Security on the horizon.
 Expect more attention on security.
 So far, regulators haven’t expressed exactly what they want to see when it comes to controls.
 As intermediaries press ahead with blockchain projects, expect more focus on issues like security and monitoring.

 What will the world look like when blockchain grows up?
-In 2018, we think the conversation will shift away from the specifics of blockchain code toward bigger issues.
+We think the conversation will shift away from the specifics of blockchain code toward bigger issues.
 What will a distributed ledger world look like?
 How will parties work together in a multi-blockchain environment?
 What data can be shared—and should it be?
 What business processes will we be able to completely rethink?

 Break out of the holding pattern.
 Some firms have pursued a wait-and-see strategy with blockchain, tracking other firms with the intent to move ahead when the time is right.
 This is becoming increasingly risky.
 The technology is evolving quickly, and the learning curve is significant.
 You’ll also need to convince a range of internal stakeholders, and they’ll want to see small successes before signing off on larger projects.
 All of these things will take patience and finesse.
 Don’t wait.